MunizErthal/MunizErthal/README.md

 I'm a backend developer specialized in Java and the Spring Boot ecosystem, with solid experience building REST APIs and integrating with distributed systems.
 I also have hands-on experience as a fullstack developer, working with Angular and other modern web technologies.

-I’ve worked on a wide range of backend architectures — from traditional REST-based systems to reactive microservices using Spring WebFlux, with real-time communication and message brokers.
+I’ve worked on a wide range of backend architectures, from traditional REST-based systems to reactive microservices using Spring WebFlux, with real-time communication and message brokers.

 - 🎓 Degree in Computer Science
 - 🔁 Strong background with **Java**, **Spring Boot**, **C#**, **MySQL**, **MongoDB**, and **SQL**